|

 • Practice breathing exercises and other calming techniques

-• Save some empty water bottles or 2 liter bottles and make rain gauges (print instructions out online in advance).
+• Save some empty water bottles or 2-liter bottles and make rain gauges (print instructions out online in advance).

 • Read books with headlamps and flashlights